 Basically, it’s a flat town with a lot to see and do, but we felt that — in contrast to say Kyoto or Tokyo — there’s not really that infrastructure for English-speaking tourists.

-And I’m really worried that people are going to come to Osaka and miss out on all this amazing stuff, just underneath the surface, because they don’t have the access and Osaka doesn’t really promote its hidden gems to tourists, especially English-speaking tourists.
+And I’m really worried that people are going to come here and miss out on all this amazing stuff, just underneath the surface, because they don’t have the access and the city doesn’t really promote its hidden gems to tourists, especially English-speaking tourists.

 So we put it all together and made Cycle Osaka, and now every day we go out and bike with four or five people, and check out some little neighborhoods that no one’s heard of, and then we check out the big sites, and we just have a really good day and eat some good food.

 Thanks so much for your time, Sam!